 Ducati spruced up the Scrambler a while back.
 The neo-retro motorcycle got a cross-shaped LED DRL and LED turn indicators.
 The LCD digital console also saw minor revisions with a gear position indicator and fuel gauge.
 This console is Ducati Multimedia System ready, allowing you to connect your smartphone to your ride to control music on the go.

 Ducati Scrambler Engine:

-The Ducati Scrambler is powered by the old 803cc L-twin air-cooled engine that puts out 73PS and 67Nm.
-The engine is still to be upgraded to meet the new BS6 emission norms.
+The Ducati Scrambler is powered by the old 803cc L-twin air-cooled engine that puts out 73.4PS and 67Nm.
+The BS6-compliant version makes the same power and torque as the BS4 engine.
 The six-speed gearbox is fitted with a hydraulically actuated slip-and-assist clutch.

 Ducati Scrambler Suspension & Brakes: